 ABILITIES & SKILLS

 All creatures and machines have abilities.
-Creature abilities are powers or capacity to do or act physically and mentally within DSDN.
-It is also the measurement of your competence in an activity and it forms the basis of your skills, training, or other qualification.
+Creature abilities are powers or the capacity to do or act physically and mentally within DSDN.
+It is also the measurement of your competence in an activity and it forms the basis of your skills, training, or other qualifications.
 Machine abilities are the capacity to do or act within the physical and technological limitations in which they are designed.
 It is the measurement of the machine's tolerance for certain activities.
 For creatures, there are 6 abilities: Agility, Charisma, Constitution, Intelligence, Strength, and Wisdom.
 For machines, there are 4 abilities: Hull, Engines, Reactor, and Systems.
 Click here to learn about machine abilities.

 Only creatures have skills.
 Skills are based on ability and are acquired through deliberate, systematic, and sustained effort to carry out activities involving ideas (Astronomy, Perception, Physics), things (Evasion, Investigation, Programming, Sleight of Hand, Stealth), and/or creatures (Biology, Deception, Diplomacy, Intimidation, Intuition, Performance, Sociology).

 A proficiency is something you are really good at doing.
 With each archetype comes a set of proficiencies that you are able to use within the game.
 Just as you would in real life - as you gain experience you become more skilled - you gain increased proficiency as you increase in level.
 Proficiency, like most things in the game, is determined by a roll of the die.
-When a rule, or the SM, allows you to add a proficiency bonus, you would roll the appropriate number of D4s based on your character level.
+When a rule, or the Architect, allows you to add a proficiency bonus, you would roll the appropriate number of D4s based on your character level.
 When a character has expertise, the D4 is replaced with a D8.
 The chart below shows how proficiency is applied at each level.